-On our second day in Banton, D’s aunt suggested we visit a fish sanctuary after seeing the photos I took in their backyard beach using my little underwater camera.
+On our second day at Banton Island, D’s aunt suggested we visit a fish sanctuary after seeing the photos I took on their backyard, Malabiga Beach, using my little underwater camera.
 I was almost jumping out of my skin to go, D never mentioned there was a fish sanctuary in the area.

 We were eight in the group and had to rent two outrigger boats for the trip at Php800.00 each.
 We started off Malabiga’s shore at quarter to ten in the morning, the sea was placid with hardly any wind, perfect time to sail.